Phactum/taxiride-blueprint/adapters/README.md

 ## Engine adapters

-The Blueprint SPI is designed to hide the details and decouple from a used BPMN engine's API.
-Reasons for this are listed in the ["Paradigms" section](../spi/README.md#paradigms) of the [SPI's README](../spi/README.md).

 ### Deployment

-An engine adapter has to pickup the bundled BPMN and DMN files and deploy them to the bound engine.
+An engine adapter has to pickup the bundled BPMN and DMN files and deploy them to the used engine.
 Additionally, the files are evaluated against the business code implementation to highlight unbound tasks at startup-time.

 ### Supported BPMS